 - Damage to vessels

 Every heart treatment has its own set of risks which most doctors and patients ought to discuss before taking the decision of undergoing surgery.
 At the end of the day, your cardiologist is the best judge of the right treatment.

 Choose Ayu Health

 Ayu Health is India’s most trusted network of hospitals.
 Our in-house experts are among the best in their field and will identify the most optimal heart treatment for the specific individual.
 Ayu Health hospitals are well equipped to carry out efficient coronary angioplasty for removing blockages.
 All our hospitals are accredited by NABH, India’s premier hospital accreditation authority.
 Ayu Health also provides the most advanced diagnostic procedures like CT Angiography for the doctors to make an informed choice.

-Ayu Health hospitals provide fixed price packages for angioplasty procedure.
+Ayu Health hospitals provide fixed-price packages for an angioplasty procedure.
 With the fixed price packages, patients can have complete peace of mind on the procedure cost and focus on their recovery.
 We also provide easy financing options while accepting all major insurance schemes.